edelcorcoran/PandS-Project-2019/README.md

 In 1962 at the age of 72 Sir Ronald Fisher died in Adelaide Australia, he suffered from colon cancer.
 [1,2,3]

-Some additional information on the dataset:

-# How To Use The Python Code / Contents
+#3.
+How To Use The Python Code / Contents

 This repository contain my images and code scripts to the Iris Project for Module 52445.